wnfs-wg/spec/spec/namefilter.md

 Such a bloom filter is considered a "bare" namefilter until it is saturated, i.e. until at least 1019 bits are set to one.

 Only bare namefilters can have items added to them.
-Once a namefilter is saturated, it must not have items added ot it.
+Once a namefilter is saturated, it must not have items added to it.

 Bare namefilters should be treated as confidential.